 There was a time not too long ago when it was a bonus if a website or email functioned properly on a mobile device.
-Now, mobile friendliness is absolutely essential in any marketing plan.
+Now, mobile friendliness is absolutely essential in any marketing plan and web design.
 As we speak, Google itself is switching its index from desktop to mobile-first (meaning search rankings will soon be decided by the mobile versions of web pages).

 We don’t feel the need to convince you that mobile is the present and future of marketing, but we also know that many agencies will tell you these types of things without giving real-world context.
 So, here are five pieces of research that drive home the importance of a mobile mindset.

 “Nearly 2.6 billion people–over 1/3 of consumers worldwide–will use smartphones by 2018.”

 If your website isn’t mobile-friendly, you are alienating a large portion of the planet, plain and simple.

 “40% of mobile users will abandon a page that takes longer than 3 seconds to load.”